Limulo/website-restyle2016/_posts/2017-07-19-scumm-boxes-walk-matrix.md

 Fingolfin essentially says that the walkable area of a room is subdivided into a series of quadrilateral non-overlapping areas called **boxes**.

-**Actor** movements (as those of Indy in "_Indiana Jones and the Fate od Atlantis_") are bordered inside those boxes and actor has also an attribute to keep track of what is the box he is currently in.
+**Actor** movements (as those of Indy in "_Indiana Jones and the Fate of Atlantis_") are bordered inside those boxes and actor has also an attribute to keep track of what is the box he is currently in.

 When the player clicks on a point on the screen, the engine acts differnetly according on where this point is in relation with the boxes:
 1. if the point is inside the same box where the actor is, then the actor simply starts to move toward the point;